 You can get close to the Shirakami Sanchi area via train and bus, but renting a car after that is the best option.

 You can get to a few other specific destinations such as the Juniko lakes and Anmon Falls using public transportation.
-Once you arrive, however, getting around the area generally means hiking unless you have a car.
+However, you may have to walk for a while from the nearest station.

 Japan's outback, on the grandest scale imaginable